Seplestr/Merchandise-Hub/README.md

 ## 👤 Credits

-- Project Lead: [Your Name]
+- Project Lead: Prabhav Pandey
-- Matrix theme, UI/UX, and privacy features: [Your Name]
+- Matrix theme, UI/UX, and privacy features: Prabhav Pandey
 - Inspired by the Matrix, privacy, and decentralized tech movements

 ---

 *For support, open an issue on GitHub.*